micromata/dave/Readme.md

 Now you can call `mage install` to build and install the binaries.
 If you just call `mage`, you'll get a list of possible targets:

 	Targets:
-	  build            Builds swd and swdcli and moves it to the dist directory buildReleases    Builds swd and swdcli for different OS and package them to a zip file for each os check            Runs golint and go tool vet on each .go file. clean            Removes the dist directory
+	  build            Builds daffy and daffycli and moves it to the dist directory buildReleases    Builds daffy and daffycli for different OS and package them to a zip file for each os check            Runs golint and go tool vet on each .go file. clean            Removes the dist directory
 	  fmt              Formats the code via gofmt
-	  install          Installs swd and swdcli to your $GOPATH/bin folder installDeps      Runs dep ensure and installs additional dependencies.
+	  install          Installs daffy and daffycli to your $GOPATH/bin folder installDeps      Runs dep ensure and installs additional dependencies.

 ## Connecting